Samuel-Downs/Samuel-Downs.github.io/README.md

 ## To-Do
 * Fix the download button on the about me page
+* Fix the third column in the skills/qualifications page
 * Add padding between the drop down text and the new dropdown in the projects page (optional)